NBA Finals: Stephen Curry, Golden State Warriors blitz Boston Celtics to win dynasty's fourth championship

 Six straight points before the half kept Game 6 from being a laugher at the break.
 Boston's 13 turnovers and Golden State's nine offensive rebounds could have translated to far worse than a 54-39 halftime score.

-The Celtics tried to mount a third-quarter comeback, but the Warriors answered each of Al Horford's three 3-pointers with one of their own — and then some.
+The Celtics tried to mount a third-quarter comeback, but the Warriors answered each of Horford's three 3-pointers with one of their own — and then some.
 Curry went for the kill midway through the third, draining a 28-footer for Golden State's fourth 3-pointer on as many possessions and a 72-50 lead.
-He galloped along the sidelines, relishing an atmosphere silenced by his brilliance.
-The Warriors were preening again.
+He galloped along the sideline, relishing an atmosphere silenced by his brilliance.
+The Warriors' dynasty was preening again.

 Boston had one last gasp.
 Horford capped a 15-2 run over the next five-plus minutes with a three-point play that gave him 12 points in the third quarter, cut the deficit to nine and reignited the TD Garden crowd.